 Conventional road lighting

-Lights are installed on the poles at a height of under fifteen meters.
+The poles are at a height of under fifteen meters.
 These street lights are set on one or two sides of the road at a certain interval.
 Since the light is vertical to the road, it can distribute most of the light on the road.

 High mast lighting